GlotPress/GlotPress/README.md

 [https://translate.wordpress.org](https://translate.wordpress.org) enable to the users to translate plugin, themes and WordPress itself.
 The problem is that every community have their dictionaries to maintain consistency of the terms.
-The goal of this browser extension is add that dictionaries when the user is translating on GlotPress.
+The goal of this browser extension is add that dictionaries when the user is translating on GlotPress and many other amazing features!

 # Features

 * Daily update of the glossary for the language in use
 * Remove the loading of social buttons on the website footer
 * Click on the terms with glossary open the consistency tool
+* Add link to the Translation Status Overview with a button to scroll to the language in use
 * Many hotkeys and shortcut
-* Add link to the Translation Status Overview with a button to scroll to the language in use

 ## Hotkeys